 Common misconceptions include that OCD is caused by laziness, lack of willpower, bad parenting or trauma.
 Assumptions like these lead to blame and guilt.
 Many OCD behaviours that are irritating and demanding are actually symptoms of the condition.

-Offer support and understanding
+Offer support and understanding to people you know with OCD

 It is important to communicate clearly that you understand the difference between the behavioural symptoms of OCD and the person: ‘I know this is not you, this is your OCD.’
 This will help to diminish the person’s feelings of guilt and low self-worth and reduce their levels of stress and anxiety.
 Other suggestions include: